CassidyMabey/minecraft-minigames-plugin/README.md

 ### Starting Games
 1. Players use `/game start` to begin the queue system
-2. The plugin automatically detects all non-creative players and adds them to the game
+2. **EVERYONE** on the server gets teleported to the selected minigame arena when it starts
 3. A voting period begins (2 minutes) where players can vote for their preferred minigame
-4. The game with the most votes is selected and starts automatically
+4. The game with the most votes is selected and **ALL PLAYERS** (except those in Creative mode) are automatically teleported and included in the game

 ### Voting System
 - **Smart Voting**: The previously played game is automatically excluded from the next voting round to ensure variety
 - **No Repeat Votes**: Players cannot vote for the same game multiple times in one voting session
 - **Real-time Updates**: Vote counts are displayed in the chat every 15 seconds and on the scoreboard
 - **Visual Feedback**: Progress bars show vote percentages for each game mode
+- **Universal Participation**: Whether you voted or not, **EVERYONE gets teleported and included when the game starts**

 ### Winner Recognition System
 After each game, the plugin features a sophisticated winner display system: